-Wasco's commitment to practising environmental sustainability is a continuous process.
+WSC's commitment to practising environmental sustainability is a continuous process.
 We align our environmental policy and practices with environmental laws and legislations, including strategies to prevent pollution, minimise waste and conserve natural resources where we operate.
 We received no environmental fines and penalties during the year.

-Wasco is committed to providing high-quality services that protect and improve the environment.
-56% of our site are certified with ISO 14001 Environmental Management System as of 2021.
+WSC is committed to providing high-quality services that protect and improve the environment.
+56% of our Environmental Management System is ISO14001 certified as of 2022.

-The team works closely with clients, contractors, the community, industry and the State and Federal Governments to establish procedures so staff can positively contribute to innovative and cost-effective environmental outcomes.
+The team works closely with clients, contractors, the community, industry, and the State and Federal Governments to establish procedures so employees can positively contribute to innovative and cost-effective environmental outcomes.

+WSC's Environmental Commitment

-Wasco's Environmental Commitment Continually improve our awareness and management of environmental risks and avoid, reduce and control pollution from our operations
+Continually improve our awareness and management of environmental risks and avoid, reduce and control pollution from our operations

-Promote the open exchange of environmental information with our customers, suppliers and the community to improve environmental awareness and to obtain feedback on our environmental performance
+Promote the open exchange of environmental information with our customers, suppliers and the community to improve environmental awareness and to obtain feedback on or environmental performance